 This is a hostel with shared rooms, about 8 to the room.
 It is across the street from the Inter-American Institute of Human Rights and about a block from the Inter-American Court of Human Rights.
 There is a kitchen, free parking, free local calls, and free internet (including wireless) and lockers.
+Several students have stayed here because it is cheap and literally across the street from our classroom.

-Tel (506) 2234-5486 or (506) 2839-2165
+www.casayoses.com Tel (506) 2234-5486 or (506) 2839-2165